richmahn/en_tn/zec/07/intro.md

 This chapter starts about two years after the previous chapter and is written in prose.

 Some translations prefer to set apart quotations.
-The ULB and many other English translations set the lines of 7:4-14, which is an extended quotation, farher to the right on the page than the rest of the text.
+The ULB and many other English translations set the lines of 7:4-14, which is an extended quotation, farther to the right on the page than the rest of the text.

 #### Special concepts in this chapter ####